-Relationships: The New Challenge in Self MasteryPosted on Tuesday, September 14th, 2010 at 3:36 pm in All of Jennifer Lehr MFT's Blog, Empowerment, Marriage and Relationships, Self Reflection.
+Relationships: The New Challenge in Self MasteryPosted on Tuesday, September 14th, 2010 at 3:36 pm in All Posts, Empowerment, Marriage & Relationship Help, Self Reflection.

 One of the things I enjoy doing is reading a book with new perspectives and then applying those ideas to my own field.
 I just finished reading Daniel Pink’s book Drive: The Surprising Truth About What Motivates Us.
 It’s one of those books that allow us to see the world differently.
 Of the many ideas it describes, one is that as humans, we are creative and seek autonomy, mastery and purpose among other things.
 We don’t need to be controlled, managed or manipulated.
 The use of the carrot and the stick as motivators actually reduce our productivity.
 If we have our basic requirements met (food, shelter, adequate money) we will seek to fulfill ourselves through meaning making activities.
 The old model of motivation, that we need to be managed, works with simple logical tasks, but our world is changing and these repetitive tasks are being outsourced or taken over by computers.
 This model doesn’t work with the duties of our current day, which tend to be the more creative and right-brained, rather than the more routine and left brained.
 Another striking idea is the difference between intrinsic and extrinsic motivations.
 To be intrinsically motivated is to care about mastery, agency and purpose.
 A focus on external success actual hinders motivation and ultimately success because you get caught up in the goal (making money, becoming famous etc), rather than the process of developing mastery, giving back to the world, or having a purpose.
 People who tend to be external focused (Type X) can learn to become more intrinsically focused (Type I).
 This is all very good news.
 Not only is our understanding of our world and ourselves changing, but our world itself and we as part of it are also evolving and developing.